-The Chattanooga Police Department is conducting an internal investigation into an allegation of criminal sexual conduct involving an officer in CPD's Neighborhood Policing Bureau.
+The Chattanooga Police Department opened an internal investigation into an allegation of misconduct involving a probationary officer in CPD's Neighborhood Policing Bureau on Saturday.

 CPD launched the Internal Affairs investigation after the victim filed a report with CPD’s Special Victims Unit on Sunday.

 CPD relieved Probationary Officer Lorenzo Caldwell, 22, of duty on Sunday.
 He will remain on administrative leave until a final disposition is reached in the investigation.

 Investigators with CPD's Special Victim's Unit have opened a criminal investigation after determining that Officer Caldwell was the primary aggressor in a domestic assault incident.

 Officer Caldwell was arrested Sunday morning, charged with domestic assault, and transported to the county jail.

 Police responded to a call of domestic disorder at 1920 Gunbarrel Road where Officer Caldwell told police he had been in an argument with his wife.

 Mrs. Caldwell told a police officer that Caldwell got up at 4 a.m. to get ready for work and turned up the television, which was already on, to a volume that kept her from sleeping and aggravated her.
 She told police she unplugged the speakers, and Officer Caldwell plugged them back into the wall, which was behind the headboard of the bed.
 She said this went back and forth several times.

 Mrs. Caldwell told police that Officer Caldwell then laid on top of her on the bed so that she could not unplug the speakers again.
 She said he laid prone on top of her for several minutes while she told him to get off.
 She then began to kick him and he got up off of her.